Jim E. Mora: New Orleans Saints

 The Saints responded by winning their last nine games, notching the franchise's first-ever winning record and playoff berth.
 The Saints had the second-best record in the entire league.
 Unfortunately for them, the 49ers had the league's best record (13–2), and also played in the NFC West.
 Therefore, the Saints were a wild-card team (since 1987 was a strike-shortened season with replacement games, the Saints and 49ers had identical 10–2 records in regular season non-replacement games).
 Nonetheless, the Saints were able to play their first playoff game at home, which they lost, 44–10, to the Minnesota Vikings.
 Mora received the NFL Coach of the Year Award.

 Mora's Saints finished 10–6 in 1988, and were part of a three-way tie for first in the NFC West with the San Francisco 49ers and Los Angeles Rams.
-However, the 49ers won the division on tie-breakers, and the Saints lost the wild-card tiebreaker with the Rams and missed the playoffs.
+However, the 49ers won the division on tie-breakers with a season sweep of the Saints, and the Saints lost the wild-card tiebreaker with the Rams and missed the playoffs.
 In 1989, the Saints again had a winning record (9–7) but finished 3rd in the NFC West and missed the playoffs.
 It was during the 1989 season when Mora had another remembered tirade after a game, when he scolded a sportswriter on not knowing what goes on during the week during practice.

 Thereafter his Saints teams made the playoffs three more times.
 In 1990, the Saints only finished 8–8, but managed to make the playoffs as a wild card.
 They lost in the first round of the playoffs to the Chicago Bears, 16–6.

 In 1991, Mora's Saints finished 11–5 and won the team's first division title.
 However, the Saints lost again in the first round of the playoffs.
 They lost at home to the Atlanta Falcons 27–20, in spite of finishing one game ahead of the Falcons in the NFC West during the regular season.
 In 1992, Mora led the Saints to its second 12-win season in six seasons, finishing 12–4.
 They were a wild card again, however, as the San Francisco 49ers finished 14–2.
 For the second time in two years, the Saints were upset at home in the first round of the playoffs, as the Philadelphia Eagles defeated the Saints 36–20.
 This would be the Saints' last playoff game during Mora's tenure, leaving him with an 0–4 playoff record in New Orleans.
 The Saints would not win a playoff game until 2000.